 A variety of reasons can cause a smart lock not to work.
-It could be because of a software bug in the latest version that you have updated your phone.
+It could be because of a software bug in the latest version you have updated on your phone.
 Or it could be due to an old battery that can no longer hold a significant charge.

 The good news is that smart locks can be fixed relatively quickly if you know what problems are causing them to malfunction in the first place!